Published on 25 October 2021

 Diazepam is a benzodiazepine that works by slowing down the central nervous system.
 The relaxing and sedative effects of the drug make it popular among doctors and recreational drug users.

 The nervous system's dampening lowers anxiety and relaxes muscles.
-This causes drowsiness, impaired motor, and cognitive function, and sleep.
+This causes drowsiness, impaired motor and cognitive function, and sleep.
 The drug also helps in bodily and brain relaxation.
-When used as directed, Valium can provide all-day symptom relief.
+When used as directed, Diazepam can provide all-day symptom relief.

 Is Diazepam Addictive?

-There is a known Abuse potential for benzodiazepines like diazepam.
+There is a known Abuse potential for benzodiazepines like Diazepam.
 The overuse of these drugs over time might easily lead to addiction.
-Valium can become addictive if you take it to try to get a euphoric high or combine it with other substances.
-Even with a doctor's prescription, taking Valium for longer than 4-6 weeks increases the risk of addiction.
+Diazepam can become addictive if you take it to try to get a euphoric high or combine it with other substances.
+Even with a doctor's prescription, taking Diazepam for longer than 4-6 weeks increases the risk of addiction.

-In the US, lorazepam, alprazolam, and Diazepam are the three tranquilizers that are most widely abused (SAMHSA).
-It is a sure sign of Valium addiction when a patient visits more than one doctor and receives multiple Valium prescriptions.
+In the U.S., Lorazepam, alprazolam, and Diazepam are the three tranquilizers that are most widely abused (SAMHSA).
+It is a sure sign of Diazepam addiction when a patient visits more than one doctor and receives multiple Diazepam prescriptions.

 Why Is Diazepam Addictive?

-Most people who use valium do so because they need help handling the stress of daily life.
-Valium abuse can occur for various reasons, but many users don't use it to get high.
+Most people who use Diazepam do so because they need help handling the stress of daily life.
+Diazepam abuse can occur for various reasons, but many users don't use it to get high.
 They use it to feel normal and to ease tension.
-People also misuse Valium to aid in sleep.
+People also misuse Diazepam to aid in sleep.

-Particularly with higher doses, valium induces a deep feeling of calm and euphoria.
-The usual prescription for valium is for short-term, low-dose use only.
+Particularly with higher doses, Diazepam induces a deep calm and euphoria.
+The usual prescription for Diazepam is for short-term, low-dose use only.

-Due to its frequent abuse and potent effects on the central nervous system, it is illegal to buy Valium without a prescription.
-The recommended daily dosage for Valium is 4 to 40 mg.
+Due to its frequent abuse and potent effects on the central nervous system, buying Diazepam without a prescription is illegal.
+The recommended daily dosage for Diazepam is 4 to 40 mg.

-A team of medical experts discovered in 2012 that Valium blocks a group of neurons known as inhibitory interneurons from preventing dopamine release by increasing GABA.
-An increase in happiness, excitement, relaxation, and pleasure results from unrestricted dopamine production.
+A team of medical experts discovered in 2012 that Diazepam blocks a group of neurons known as inhibitory interneurons from preventing dopamine release by increasing GABA.
+Increased happiness, excitement, relaxation, and pleasure result from unrestricted dopamine production.

 These drugs may stimulate a person's brain so much that they require larger doses and eventually develop compulsive behaviors; this is addiction.
 By interacting with the GABA receptors and enabling the brain to create dopamine, these substances may cause excessive brain stimulation.